jasonsturges/openfl-haxe-benchmark/README.md

             ];
         }

-If you test suite has local properties, or other initialization that must be performed before running the test suite, place code inside the initialize function:
+If your test suite has local properties, or other initialization that must be performed before running the test suite, place code inside the initialize function:

         public function initialize():Void {
             // Any initialization of the test suite here